Are you interested in learning how Essetino Artists went from 0 to 22K subscribers and $0 to earning $100K+ online?

 Auret: Our channel Essetino Artists covers various topics.
 It’s not only on social media, only on making money online or only you know on one thing.
-We did it that way on purpose so that we’re not kind of boxing ourselves into a specific topic because again YouTube is a long-term game.
+We did it that way on purpose so we’re not kind of boxing ourselves into a specific topic because again YouTube is a long-term game.

 For example, like I said, we really do social media mindset stuff, money-making, video editing, all of these little topics and things, they’re all kind of for the entrepreneur.
 It can be for one type of audience.
 For someone who’s starting a small business.

-With something like tourism and IT, you know for IT, if you’re teaching like tech stuff then that might be kind of one audience.
+With something like tourism and IT, you know for IT, if you’re teaching like tech stuff then that might be kind of like an audience.
 I see it as a different audience from someone who is learning more about tourism.
 That’s my take.
 I don’t know if you have a different opinion on that.

 Jewel: Well, I don’t know if it’s different like if you are just doing travel vlogs then I would say it’s fine to incorporate to show your personality and because people like to be connected.
 So, it totally depends on how you’re doing these tourism videos.